Why Companies Fail to Execute

-If you can’t say yes to both, I will share with you what you need to do so that you will not be another company that fails to execute.
+If you can’t say yes to both, I will share what you need to do so that you will not be another company that fails to execute.

 7 Obstacles to Execute with Excellence

-Most companies try and do too much.
-If you try and do too many things, you can’t do them all well.
+Most companies try and do too much, and if you try and do too many things, you can’t do them all well.
 My approach to success in business is figuring out the three most important things you need to do to achieve your goals and doing them extremely well.

 Execution is the discipline of getting the most important things done.

-If you can clearly articulate the three things you and your team need to do to be successful, then give yourself a point.
+If you can clearly articulate the three things you and your team need to do to succeed, give yourself a point.
 If not, you are going to fail to execute with excellence.
 Fail!

 Have you passed the last three obstacles?
-Even with a plan in place and having your team aligned, without ownership of the plan you are doomed.
+Even with a plan in place and having your team aligned, you are doomed without ownership of the plan.
 You are probably ready to give up at this point.
-Don’t despair, getting ownership to any plan is not that difficult.
-No one wants to be told what to do, but they do want to have input on the plan.
+Don’t despair; getting ownership of any plan is not that difficult.
+No one wants to be told what to do, but they want input on the plan.
 All you need to do is make them part of the process then they will have ownership.
 The key is bringing all stakeholders to the planning process to make them the architects of the plan.

-One of the final ingredients is having leadership from the front line to keep the sales people focused on what is important.
-When salespeople tell you that they are very busy, the likelihood is that they are.
-Your front-line sales managers are also very busy.
-It is incumbent on them to lead the way.
+One of the final ingredients is having leadership from the front line to keep the salespeople focused on what is important.
+When salespeople tell you that they are swamped, the likelihood is that they are.
+Your front-line sales managers are also very busy, and it is incumbent on them to lead the way.
 Your sales managers are the key to sales execution.
-When they see their salespeople off track or spending too much time on non-critical areas, they need to bring them back so that they can focus on the critical success factors.
+When they see their salespeople off track or spending too much time on non-critical areas, they need to bring them back to focus on the critical success factors.

-The last and possibly most important hurdle goes hand in hand with having defined metrics is also having quarterly business review meetings.
+The last and possibly most important hurdle that goes hand in hand with having defined metrics are also having quarterly business review meetings.
 The objective of these meetings is to review the scorecard.
 Having each of the sales managers, marketers and support department heads present how they are doing versus the metrics and what they intend to do over the next quarter is essential.
-Have a look at How to Conduct an Impactful Quarterly Business Review Meeting.